 If you are requesting any additional positions, explain briefly how the additional positions will contribute to increased student success.
 Include upcoming retirements or open positions that need to be filled.

-Since 2010, ACDV has lost 5 FT faculty: Two retired, one left due to health, one moved out of state, and one passed away.
+Since 2010, ACDV has lost 6 FT faculty: Two retired, one left due to health, one moved out of state, one moved to adminstrative position, and one passed away.
+In fall 2016, we are losing another to a FT position in Tutoring Center to meet Title V compliance.
 During this time, the number of ACDV course sections has increased, and we are preparing for higher enrollments with Accuplacer’s multiple measures.
 We hired two new permanent FT faculty and one temporary FT faculty in Fall 2015.
-We are requesting that the temp position will become permanent.
+We are requesting that the temp position will become permanent and to hire an additional FT faculty position.

-For more than 5 years ACDV has operated without a Department Assistant in the area.
-This creates extra work for the department chair, and increases miscommunication among staff and faculty.
+For more than 5 years ACDV has operated without physical presence of a Department Assistant in the area.
+This creates extra work for the department chair and increases miscommunication among staff and faculty.
 Student workers have been supervised and trained by faculty, rather than by a DAIII.
 We are requesting a DAIII for ACDV.

 ACDV is implementing several innovative “high tech/high touch” interventions.
 This will require additional Instructional Assistants in the Student Success Lab.